juanchopanza/ConferenceOrganizer/README.md

 * `addSessionToWishlist(SessionKey)`: adds a session to the user's list of sessions of interest
 * `getSessionsInWishlist()`: obtain all the sessions in a user's wish-list

+#### Design considerations

+Each user profile contains a wish-list of sessions.
+These are implemented as a repeated string property in the `Profile` model, set in the `ProfileForm`.
+A user does not have to be registered to a conference in order to add a session to the wish-list.
+The list expresses an interest in, and not a commitment to, attending.

 ### Indices and Queries

+Indices for all the required queries have been built.

 #### Additional Queries